-Act of incorporation, list of subscribers, election of directors, periodic examination of assets and other transactions involving purchase of bonds, stocks and notes.
+The collection contains one volume including an act of incorporation, list of subscribers, election of directors, periodic examination of assets and other transactions involving purchase of bonds, stocks and notes.
 Correspondence and papers in book pocket relate to stockholders' meeting, tax exemption of bank, and by-laws.
 M. Robert Barth was president.

 German Stewartsville Branch, RLDS, Stewartsville, Missouri, Records, 1877-1908, (C3054)